Solo Travel in Curacao

 The best things about this island are its beaches.
 Mambo Beach is great for swimming, sunbathing and people watching.
 There’s a lagoon that’s been created by wave breakers so it’s safe to swim or you can just relax on a sun lounger after a morning of sightseeing.
 This trendy beach with a boulevard has restaurants and bars where you can do a spot of shopping, eat sushi or pizza and then head to Hemingway Beach Bar after sunset for happy hour.
 It’s one of the most sociable beach areas.

 For the ocean GatG You can find plenty of snorkelling spots on Curaçao Island.
 Playa Kalki located in Sabana Westpunt is famous for being one of the most beautiful beaches on Curacao even though there isn't much sand here but instead lots of corals and marine life.
-So hire some snorkel gear to explore these calm waters or go diving here instead.
+So hire some snorkel gear to explore these calm waters or go diving here instead. * Check availability for a snorkel adventure.
 If you haven't dived before, you can even take an introductory dive with Scubacao.

 Curacao Sea Aquarium